Azure/azure-render-hub/docs/10-environments-overview.md

 **Application Insights**

-The Render Farm Manager automatically installs the Application Insights agent on the render nodes to capture CPU, GPU and Rendering process metrics.
+Render Hub automatically installs the Application Insights agent on the render nodes to capture CPU, GPU and Rendering process metrics.
 This information is used to automatically scale down virtual machine pools as nodes become idle.

 For more information see [here](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).